 - We will establish a system of accountability that allows us to question one another about how and why we do what we do: what we read, what media programs we follow, what boundaries we set in our premarital and marital relationships, and how we stay focused on our purpose.

 - We will treat her like a sister, embracing her selflessly and loving her unconditionally.

-- We will help her create a vision of the joyful, satisfied, responsible women she can become.
+- We will help her create a vision of the joyful, satisfied, responsible woman she can become.

 - We will commit to walking beside her as she continues her journey to healthy womanhood.

 Our continual, committed friendship will help to provide the emotional and social satisfaction she craves from her promiscuous interaction with the men.
-She will learn that physical satisfaction is an anticipated pleasure which is worth the wait.
-Meanwhile she will come to realize that she is much more than just body.
+She will learn that physical satisfaction is an anticipated pleasure that is worth the wait.
+Meanwhile, she will come to realize that she is much more than just a body.

 © 2012 Dora Weithers